-Mexico City is easily a capital city you could get lost in; whether stopping by for just 48 hours, or spending months soaking up the vibrant atmosphere of Mexico’s cosmopolitan capital, you’ll never run short of things to do and see.
-Here’s our selection of the top 20 sights, attractions and points of interest you absolutely must visit in Mexico City.
+Mexico City is a place you could get lost in.
+Whether you’re here for 48 hours or several months – soaking up the vibrant atmosphere of Mexico’s cosmopolitan capital – you’ll never run short of things to do and see.
+Here’s our selection of the top 20 sights, attractions and points of interest you shouldn’t miss.

 Located in the upscale Condesa neighbourhood, Parque México has been an icon of both the zone and the city for decades and is easily one of the loveliest urban green spaces in the capital.
 As well as being surrounded on all sides by Art Deco buildings, the park is also home to some similarly impressive stand-out pieces, most notably the sleek blue and white Clock Tower.

 From an iconic park to an iconic building, the image of the sparkling orange-roofed, bright white Palacio de Bellas Artes is one you may already know.
 A staple feature on any Mexico City guide and promotional material, this Art Nouveau/ Art Deco building is best known for its impressive collection of murals, shimmering tiled roof and Tiffany glass curtain.